Discussion Panel Meetings

 Discussion

-During the review meeting, proposals are discussed and re-graded in turn.
-The Primary starts the discussion, the Secondary comments next, and then each (unconflicted) panelist is given an opportunity to comment in turn before the floor is opened for general discussion.
+During the review meeting, proposals are discussed and graded in turn.
+The Primary Reviewer starts the discussion, the Secondary Reviewer comments next, and then each (unconflicted) panelist is given an opportunity to comment in turn before the floor is opened for general discussion.
 After the discussion, each proposal is graded, with every unconflicted panel member voting on each proposal.
-Guidance for grading proposals is given in the section on Selection Criteria and Scoring System.
+Guidance for grading proposals is given in Selection Criteria and Scoring System.

 Ranking

 Once all proposals have been graded, the ranked list is compiled by the PSS for review.
 Each panel has a separate resource allocation for small and medium proposals.
-The cutoff in the ranking is set by the allocation to small proposals; medium proposals need to lie above that cutoff to be considered for acceptance.
+The cutoff in the ranking is set by the allocation to small proposals; medium proposals need to lie above that cutoff to be considered for acceptance (see Final Ranking for a detailed explanation).
 Panels can re-rank proposals to take account of factors such as programmatic balance.

 Team expertise review

-Once the ranked list is finalized, panels are given the opportunity to review the team expertise submissions, but only for the proposals recommended for implementation.
+Once the ranked list is finalized, the PSS will give panelists the opportunity to review the team expertise submissions, but only for the proposals recommended for implementation.
 Panelists should raise specific proposals for discussion only if they have significant concerns regarding the team's ability to achieve the science goals.
 If there is consensus that there are clear, compelling deficiencies in the expertise, the panel should document those for the Director's consideration.
-Proposals can only be eliminated; removal will not elevate a proposal below the allocation line.
+Proposals can only be eliminated; removal of a proposal will not then elevate any proposal below the allocation line.

 Next: Final Ranking